-Our theme for the #16DaysofActivism this year is “ Online Harassment and Online Violence Against Women” under the global theme of “Orange the World: Fund, Respond, Prevent, Collect!”
+Our theme for the #16DaysofActivism for 2020 was “ Online Harassment and Online Violence Against Women” under the global theme of “Orange the World: Fund, Respond, Prevent, Collect!”

 On November 25, we will kick off the UN System’s 16 Days of Activism against Gender-Based Violence activities on “Online Harassment and Online Violence Against Women” by publishing a powerful article on cybercrime and women.